fc1018/GeminiBoost/README.md

 automatically submitted.

 ## Compatibility
-GeminiBoost has been tested to be compatible with Arc for MacOS v1.59.0 and Google Gemini update 2024.09.04
+GeminiBoost has been tested to be compatible with Arc for MacOS v1.59.0 and Google Gemini update 2024.11.19

-Arc for Windows version pending boost support.
+Arc for Windows version [pending boost support]( https://x.com/cifilter/status/1850868958699647427).
 ## Feedback
 If you have any feedback, suggestions, or issues with GeminiBoost, please feel free to open an issue on GitHub.